cosmos/cosmos-sdk/docs/spec/governance/transactions.md

   type TxGovVote struct {
-    ProposalID           int64           //  proposalID of the proposal Option               string          //  option from OptionSet chosen by the voter ValidatorPubKey      crypto.PubKey   //  PubKey of the validator voter wants to tie its vote to }
+    ProposalID           int64           //  proposalID of the proposal Option               string          //  option from OptionSet chosen by the voter ValidatorAddress      crypto.address //  Address of the validator voter wants to tie its vote to }
 ```